Developing Shoulder In

 Above all, don’t ask the horse for too many steps in shoulder-in.
 He needs to develop the strength to carry this movement, so start in shoulder-fore for a few steps, bring him back to the path to refresh the trot and then ask for a few steps of shoulder-in.
 And always remember to complete the shoulder-in: Finish it by bringing the horse’s shoulders back in with the outside rein, pressing your inside leg at the girth and straightening your body.

-Expert: Sharon Biggs is a frequent contributor to Horse Illustrated and a dressage instructor.
-She is the author of In One Arena (Half Halt Press) and the soon-to-be-released Advanced English Riding (BowTie Press).
+Sharon Biggs is the author of In One Arena (Half Halt Press) and the soon-to-be-released Advanced English Riding.

 Give us your opinion on